pyiron/pyiron_base/docs/source/developer.md

 the ones written to HDF5, in particular it will always provide `job_name` and `project`.
 However only those parameters that are needed (i.e. declared by that classes' `__init__()`) will be passed.

+## Run function
+Explain how a job is executed.

 ## Queuing System Submission

 If you just want to configure the queue setup, look into the [documentation](https://pyiron.readthedocs.io/en/latest/source/installation.html#hpc-cluster-with-postgresql-database-and-jupyterhub).